UKCloud/documentation/articles/vmware/vmw-how-create-vm-from-template.md

 13. In the *Edit VM* dialog box, from the **Storage Policy** list, select a storage policy to assign the VM to, then click **Save**.

-    > [!NOTE]
-    > We recommend using the `*-*-*-Any` option as this will ensure your VMs are balanced evenly across all storage pools.
-However, you could use this option to specifically separate VMs on different storage if required for high availability purposes.
-For example, you could specifically place VMs on `*.*.*-Storage1` as opposed to `*.*.*-Storage2`.

     ![Edit VM dialog box](images/vmw-vcd10.1-vm-details-general.png)

 14. Under *Hardware*, select **Hard Disks**, then click **Edit** to configure storage or **Add** more disks.